MarioVidoni/OpenAI-Daily-Fact/README.md

 ### Today's fact
 #
-Did you know that the first computer programmer was a woman?
-Ada Lovelace wrote the first algorithm intended for processing on a computer back in the mid-1800s.
-Her visionary ideas about the capability of computers to go beyond mere calculating machines are famously known as "poetical science".
-So the beginnings of programming is embedded in a blend of poetry and science!
+Did you know that the first computer programmer was actually a woman?
+Ada Lovelace, the daughter of famous poet Lord Byron, was an English mathematician and writer who worked on Charles Babbage's early mechanical general-purpose computer, the Analytical Engine.
+She is recognized for writing the algorithm intended to be processed by the machine, which technically makes her the world's first computer programmer, all the way back in the mid-1800s!